olive-editor/olive/.github/ISSUE_TEMPLATE/50-build_issue.md

 ---
-name: Build Related
+name: Build/Packaging
-about:  Compile / link related
+about: Report an issue related to compiling or packaging (including continuous integration).
+Note that we do not officially support custom build configurations and may choose not to address issues involving them.
 title: "[BUILD]"
-labels: "BUILD, TRIAGE"
+labels: "Building/Packaging, Triage"
 assignees: ''

 ---